odoo/odoo/doc/reference/actions.rst

     Unit of measure of frequency interval

 ``numbercall``
-    Number of times this action has to be run
+    Number of times this action has to be run.
     If the action is expected to run indefinitely, set to ``-1``.

 ``doall``